 Modern romantic comedies often run into a problem wherein the central conceit is often so deplorable from an ethical standpoint that even the charisma of the talent of the movie stars involved can’t do much to save it.
 I Want You Back faces a similar hurdle and clears it for much of the film until it starts to lose faith in itself.

 Jason Orley has watched his share of romantic comedies.
 All the beats and rhythms are there, and he’s unafraid to make his characters unlikable without making us like them.
 Of course, it helps that the script by Issac Aptaker and Elizabeth Berger allows the characters to live in a space where they can be emotionally messy, as it were.
-Unlike many rom-coms, the characters in I Want You Back are darker while having the same scruples and aware of how dodgy the entire thing is.
+Unlike many rom-coms, the characters in I Want You Back are darker while having the same scruples and being aware of how dodgy the entire thing is.

 Peter (Charlie Day) and Emma (Jenny Slate) work in the same office building on different floors.
 As fate would have it, both are dumped by their respective partners and find themselves crying in the same stairwell.
 Peter has just been dumped by his longtime partner Anne (Gina Rodriguez), a high school English teacher, for being too dull.
 Meanwhile, Emma’s ex-boyfriend, a well-meaning himbo Noah (Scott Eastwood), has met someone else.

-Anne has started dating the drama teacher Logan (Manny Jacinto), while Noah has begun seeing the woman who runs the local pie-shop Ginny (Clark Backo).
+Anne has started dating the drama teacher Logan (Manny Jacinto), while Noah has begun seeing the woman who runs the local pie shop Ginny (Clark Backo).
 After a night of drinking and unloading their relationship woes to each other, Peter and Emma hatch a plan doomed to backfire.
 Peter will befriend Noah and try to get him to dump Ginny and go back to Emma.
 In turn, Emma will try and seduce Noah and drive a wedge between him and Anne.

 Even Noah and Anne are shown to be not the paragon of virtues as Peter and Emma have made them out to be.
-Anne seems possessive and jealous of her new boh Logan, and Noah seems to be a recovering partier.
+Anne seems possessive and jealous of her new beau Logan, and Noah seems to be a recovering partier.
 But that’s part of the charm of I Want You Back.
 The characters seem human in a way that is ingratiating and refreshing.
 It’s hard to root for anybody, not because everybody is terrible, but because no one is portrayed as good or bad.

-Slate and Day make for a perfect couple of misfits who don’t realize that it’s time to move on.
+Slate and Day make for a perfect couple of misfits who don’t realize it’s time to move on.
 One of the aspects of I Want You Back that I loved was its understanding of people and how they talk.
 Slate and Day have a way of tossing off one-liners and jokes as if it’s natural conversation and also laughing when they think it’s funny.
 They have an easy way with each other and bond almost effortlessly.

 Day is good as Peter but struggles with his character’s arc, yo-yoing back and forth.
 But he finds grace notes and plays Peter as a good man who’s lost his rock and feels lost.
 In addition, Day finds ways to make Peter relatable by dialing into his self-loathing without realizing that he is the only person who judges him so harshly for his failure in himself.

 Except Peter finds Noah to be a great friend.
 Eastwood plays Noah as a well-meaning himbo struggling to find maturity and gives him a sweet misguided boyish charm.
 For her part, Emma, through volunteering to help Logan with his production of “Little Shop of Horrors,” realizes she has a lot to work through.
 Logan may be pretentious, but he’s sincere and struggling with where he landed in life, like everyone else.
-Jacinto and Rodriguez nail that couple you can tell are into each other but maybe just a little too much as if both are using the relationship to combat something else in their lives.
+Jacinto and Rodriguez nail that couple you can tell are into each other but maybe just a little too much, as if both are using the relationship to combat something else in their lives.

 One of the film’s best scenes involves Emma standing in as Audrey in a dress rehearsal with the band.
 Then, of course, there’s a whole thing about Emma lying about being in the show when she was younger to sweet talk Logan into letting her volunteer when in reality, she’s never even heard of the show.
 But, instead of milking that for awkward and uncomfortable gags, Aptaker and Berger use it as a way for Emma to realize how sad she really is through a rendition of “Suddenly Seymour” while also having her dealing with heartbreak, her pattern with men, and how she may have feelings for Peter that are deeper than she imagined.

-The scene is far, and away one of the best parts of I Want You Back and demonstrates what works and doesn’t work.
+The scene is, far and away, one of the best parts of I Want You Back and demonstrates what works and doesn’t work.
 The scene cuts between Emma and Peter, who is at a club partying with Noah, to highlight where each person is on their journey.
 It’s a nice touch because we see Peter spraying champagne in a club.
 Although, at the same time, the lyrics talk about what a stable and considerate guy Seymour is, we see the exact opposite of a character who is Emma’s Seymour.

 The script isn’t afraid to let its characters grow as they stumble through personal growth.
 Emma even befriends a student who seems to be having trouble at home and discovers that she’s pretty good with kids.
 Perhaps it’s because I love Jenny slate’s face, but I loved her as a leading lady.
 Her Emma isn’t a saint or a devil so much as a mixed-up girl trying to figure out what’s next for a woman who dropped out of college to take care of her dying father.